blackpuppy/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: pluginSplit(string $name, boolean $dotAppend = false, string $plugin = null)

-    Splits a dot syntax plugin name into its plugin and classname.
+    Splits a dot syntax plugin name into its plugin and class name.
 If $name does not have a dot, then index 0 will be null.

     Commonly used like ``list($plugin, $name) = pluginSplit('Users.User');``